Feiyang/Feiyang.github.io/_pages/about.md

 * Research collaboration with Alibaba for reinforcement learning in e-commerce, 2018-2019.

 ## Publications
+*New: our paper "Follow the Prophet: Accurate Online Conversion Rate Prediction in the Face of Delayed Feedback" won the SIGIR 2021 Best Student Paper Honorable Mention award!*

 <ul>{% for post in site.publications reversed %}
 {% include archive-single-cv.html %}